strontic/strontic.github.io/xcyclopedia/library/Taskmgr.exe-7941B894FA0F378B309A7427ED7A30D3.md

 ## Possible Misuse

 *The following table contains possible examples of `Taskmgr.exe` being misused.
-While `Taskmgr.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Taskmgr.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --